WEBLAZER/classic-menu-sync-for-block/readme.txt

 == GitHub ==

-This plugin is available on GitHub: https://github.com/WEBLAZER/menu-sync-for-navigation-block
+This plugin is available on GitHub: https://github.com/WEBLAZER/classic-menu-sync-for-block

 You can contribute, report issues, or download the latest version from the repository.

+== Upgrade Notice ==

+= 1.0.0 =
+Initial release of Classic Menu Sync for Block.